devonartis/aws-security-workshops/docs/workshops/detection-ml/index.md

 The stack launch URL uses a copy of the CloudFormation template from *templates/cloudformation.yaml* that is contained in an S3 bucket and is the same as the one in this code repository.

-1. On the **Select Template** page, note that the template location where it says "Specify an Amazon S3 template URL" is prepopulated with the S3 URL to the template.
+1. On the **Select Template** page, note that the template location where it says "Specify an Amazon S3 template URL" is pre-populated with the S3 URL to the template.
 Click **Next**.
-2. On the **Specify Details** page, the stack name is prepopulated as "SEC405", but you may change it if you wish.
+2. On the **Specify Details** page, the stack name is pre-populated as "SEC405", but you may change it if you wish.
 Click **Next**.
 3. On the **Options** screen, click **Next**.
 4. On the Review page, check the box for “I acknowledge that AWS CloudFormation might create IAM resources” since the template creates an IAM role.
 5. Click **Create** to deploy the stack.
 While the CloudFormation stack is being created, you can view its status in the AWS CloudFormation console.
 You should see a green **Status** of **CREATE_COMPLETE** in just a few minutes.